SlifeExE/DawntaleCore/docs/ELEMENT_SYSTEM.md

 **Mechanic:**
 - Each hit applies 1 Distortion stack
 - Each stack = +2% Spell Cooldown Reduction (applied during spell cast)
-- At 10 stacks: Phase Shifted effect active
+- At 10 stacks: Phase Shifted effect active + Mana and Stamina regeneration reduced by 50%
 - Phase Shift Trigger: **Every hit on entity with 10 stacks triggers teleport** (entity cannot go to 11 stacks)
-- After teleport: Stacks reset to 0
+- After teleport Stacks stay at 10 and slowly Decay, 1 Stack per 2 seconds (For Stack 1-9) When at full Stacks it takes 5 Seconds to decay to 9 Stacks
+- New Stacks can always be applied again while decaying

 **Teleport Parameters:**
 - **Horizontal Range:** 3-10 blocks away in a circle around entity
 - **Vertical Range:** 0-8 blocks UPWARD (also can teleport into air/void)
 - Can teleport into air - entity may take **fall damage** depending on landing height
 - **Always finds a valid spot** within range (algorithm always succeeds)
-- Teleport happens instantly, stacks reset immediately after
+- Teleport happens instantly

 **Teleport Mechanics:**
 - Repeated application: Every time entity reaches 10 stacks + takes another hit → Phase Shift triggers
-- Stacks reset to 0 after teleport, damage sequence continues
 - Can chain multiple Phase Shifts if hits keep coming

 **Example Scenario:**